sorru94/astarte-device-sdk-zephyr/samples/astarte_app/README.md

 ## Samples configuration

+### Zephyr LTS support

+This sample is intended to be built for the latest Zephyr release as such the project configuration reflects this.
+However, we provide a separate configuration if you would like to try the sample using the latest LTS version of zephyr.
+To build the sample for the LTS add the `-DCONF_FILE="zephyr-lts.conf"` option when building with west.

 ### Configuration for demonstration non-TLS capable Astarte

 This option assumes you are using this example with an Astarte instance similar to the